SfC Home > Physical Science > Physics >

 where

-- v is the velocity in meters/second (m/s) or feet/second (ft/s)
+- v is the vertical velocity in meters/second (m/s) or feet/second (ft/s)

-- x is the distance from the starting point in m or ft
+- y is the vertical displacement in m or ft

 - g is the acceleration due to gravity (9.8 m/s2 or 32 ft/s2)

-- vi is the initial velocity of the object thrown downward
+- vi is the initial vertical velocity of the object

-Velocity of an object thrown downward as a function of
+Velocity of object projected downward as a function of displacement or time

 v = gt + vi